Community promotes joy, love at rally supporting Springfield, Haitian immigrants

 Credit: Bill Lackey

-“Hate has no home in Springfield,” “Hate will not make us great,” and “Immigrants are welcome here” were just some of the signs and banners more than 100 people held as they cheered and rallied Wednesday evening in support of Springfield as it has become fodder for the national immigration debate.
+“Hate has no home in Springfield,” “Hate will not make us great” and “Immigrants are welcome here” read some of the signs and banners among the more than 100 people who rallied Wednesday evening in support of Springfield as it has become fodder for the national immigration debate.

 The “peace rally” was held in front of the Clark County Democrats building on Park Road to promote unity and show support for the community as a whole after party members received threats from a hate group, Clark County Democratic Party Chairman Austin Smith said.
 Attendees included longtime Springfield residents, Haitian immigrants, politicians and Ohioans from outside the county.

 The message of spreading joy and love was clear as attendees waved American flags and signs, and cheered in support of the city.
-People in several cars passing by honked their horns or shouted in support, while others protested the messages.
+People in several cars passing by honked their horns or shouted in support, while others driving by shouted opposition to the rally.

-The city was thrust into the national spotlight when claims that Haitian immigrants — of which there is a population of 12,000 to 15,000 in Springfield — were eating pets went viral.
+The city was thrust into the national spotlight when a claim went viral that Haitian immigrants — of whom 12,000 to 15,000 live in the Springfield area — were eating people’s pets.
 Law enforcement and city officials have said there is zero evidence to back these claims.

 Sneed sported a “Resist” T-shirt, which she said she purchased in 2016 to support Democratic presidential candidate Hillary Clinton when she ran against former President Donald Trump.
 She said she felt it was appropriate to wear at the rally Wednesday, saying “I refuse to go back.”